TechNexion-Vision/vizionsdk/Samples/README.md

 - After successful building, you will find the executable `VizionSample` in the `build` directory.
 You can run it from the terminal by executing `./VizionSample`.

-## Notes

-- This project uses CMake to manage the build process.
-You can customize the build options by modifying `CMakeLists.txt`.
-- Platform-specific configurations are applied automatically during the build process based on the detected platform (Windows or Linux).
-- Ensure that all necessary dependencies are installed before building the project.

-For more information about CMake, refer to the [official documentation](https://cmake.org/documentation/).